johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - The only way for the laws of physics to ***simultaneously*** meet the criteria of being universal, deterministic, and forbid faster-than-light communication is to have multiple universes.

+#QM

 - Common sense and classical physics contain the parochial error that only one history exists.

 - Universes, histories, particles (?) and their instances are not referred to by quantum theory at all (Just as planets, human being and their lives and loves are not).
 These are all approximate emergent phenomena in the multiverse.

 - Different times are special cases of different universes.
 Time is an entanglement phenomena.

 - Since knowledge growth is a process of error correction and because there are many more ways to be wrong than to be right, knowledge creating entities rapidly become more alike across different histories than other entities.
-Knowledge creating being are unique in that their effects do not diminish with distance and they tend to stay constant across histories.
+Knowledge creating beings are unique in that their effects do not diminish with distance and they tend to stay constant across histories.

 - The proof of other universes in in the Mach-Zehnder interferometer.
 The path that was not taken affects the one that was.